HAPPINESS ABOUNDS. DIE VERNUNFT HAT GESIEGT.

 an incredible collection of rums (the owner’s passion), a monthly sushi night and special tiki events await those select few who are invited to enter these holy halls of high-end alcoholism.

 unlike amsterdam, where one can get a great cup of coffee pretty much anywhere, you have to be a bit more selective when it comes to a bean-brew that’ll wake you up and make you happy.

 double eye / akazienstr.
 22 / sch’berg

-certainly no longer a secret, this is where you’ll get your perfect caffeine fix – likely after having waited in a line that sometimes goes out the door.
+certainly no longer a secret, this is where you’ll get your perfect caffeine fix – likely after having waited on line for a while. it’s worth it, tho.

 röststätte / ackerstr.
 173 / mitte